 Earning money is only the first step in developing the skills necessary to become money smart.
 The next step is to help your teen understand its value and how to manage it best.
 That’s where Mydoh can help.

-The money management app and Smart Cash Card were created for families.
+Mydoh is a money management app and Smart Cash Card made for families.
 The app’s features are geared toward helping them save and spend responsibly—skills that will prepare them for real-world earning while also leaving room for parents to support and encourage their growth.

 Plus, with the app, parents and teens learn how to be better money managers.
 You don’t have to be a financial whiz or tech-savvy, just willing to learn—together.